 How to retreive LAPS managed Local admin Password?

-Now that we are managing our custom local administrator ‘cloudinfraadmin’ using Windows LAPS, its password is being backed up in Azure AD.
+Now that we manage our custom local administrator cloudinfraadmin using Windows LAPS, its password is backed up in Entra ID.
 The helpdesk or any IT administrator may need this password from time to time for troubleshooting purposes

-But how can you retrieve the password from Azure AD?
+But how can you retrieve the password from Entra ID?
 There are three methods for retrieving the password of a managed local administrator account.

 Let’s Explore both these methods:

-1. Retrieve the Managed Local admin password from Intune Admin Portal
+1. Retrieve the Managed Local admin password from Intune admin center

-To retrieve the managed local admin password from Intune admin center, follow below steps:
+To retrieve the managed local admin password from the Intune admin center, follow the below steps:

 - Then click on Show local administrator password.